zzithu/VoIP-CallQual/README.md

 --Buttons on GUI need proper functionality >> Error logs should show errors packets, errors should update properly --Additional categories for organization.
 While this has been explored and the dictionary should cover this, they are not currently implemented

+** This is not an exhaustive list, I just came up with these and there are likely more things that I may gloss over or just come as a result from testing **

 #### Message me with concerns or questions.